jahin-design-dev/Windows-Broadband-Toggle/README.md

 # Windows Broadband Toggle (.bat)

 A lightweight Windows batch script that **automatically connects or disconnects** your broadband connection with a single double-click.
+This script uses the built‑in **rasdial** command to automate internet toggling on **Windows 10/11**.
+If you’ve ever searched for *“Windows broadband auto connect script”*, *“rasdial broadband toggle batch file”*, or *“automate internet connect disconnect Windows”* — this project solves exactly that.

+---

+## ✨ Features
+- ✅ One‑click connect/disconnect
+- ✅ Works on Windows 10 & 11
+- ✅ Lightweight, no installation needed
+- ✅ Uses built‑in `rasdial` (no extra software)
+- ✅ Customizable with your ISP username & password

 ---